 Determining the appropriate fair value model and calculating the fair value of share-based payment awards require the input of highly subjective assumptions, including the expected life of the share-based payment awards and stock price volatility.
 Management determined that blended volatility, a combination of historical and implied volatility, is more reflective of market conditions and a better indicator of expected volatility than historical or implied volatility.
 Therefore, expected volatility for the years ended December 31, 2007 and 2006 were based on a blended volatility.
 The assumptions used in calculating the fair value of share-based payment awards represent management's best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
-As a result, if factors change and we use different assumptions, our stock-based compensation expense could be materially different in the future.
-In addition, we are required to estimate the expected forfeiture rate and only recognize expense for those shares expected to vest.
-If our actual forfeiture rate is materially different from our estimate, the stock-based compensation expense could be significantly different from what we have recorded in the current period.
+As a result, if factors change and we use different assumptions, our stock-based compensation expense could be materially different from our estimate, the stock-based compensation expense could be significantly different from what we have recorded in the current period.
 See Note 2 to the consolidated financial statements for a further discussion on stock-based compensation.